Randomized CP Tensor Decomposition: Numerical Results

 The examples demonstrate the advantages of the randomized CP decomposition.
-The first is a multiscale toy video example, and the second is the simulated flow field behind a stationary cylinder.
+The first is a multiscale toy video example, and the second is a simulated flow field behind a stationary cylinder.
 Due to the better and more natural interpretability of the BCD algorithm, only this algorithm is considered in subsequent sections.
-BCD is in particular advantageous for data with spatial modes and temporal dynamics.